-The brief was to create a rich and bold aesthetic to attract business travelers during the week and families at the weekends to facilitate maximum room occupancy levels.
+The hotel refurbishment brief was to create a rich and bold aesthetic to attract business travellers during the week and families at the weekends to facilitate maximum room occupancy levels.

 Introducing an urban elegant style, the guest suites feature a subtle colour palette with bolder accents and textures that contrast with each other across the spaces.
 The underlying geometric patterns is complimented by blown glass and metallic mirrored features.

 The lounge area was designed for comfort with an l-shaped sofa besides a side table with mud glossy lacquered top and a metal base finish.
 A small Ashley poof goes beneath the console.